-21.1.4.
+23.1.4.
 Other types of response surfaces

-Neural and Radial Basis Function networks and Kriging approximations can also be used as response surfaces and are discussed under the heading of metamodels in Sections 22.1 and 22.2.
+Neural and Radial Basis Function networks, Kriging approximations and Support Vector Regression can also be used as response surfaces and are in Sections 24.1, 24.2 and 24.3.

-21.2.
+23.2.
 Experimental design

 Experimental design is the selection procedure for finding the points in the design space that must be analyzed.
-Many different types are available 21.5.
+Many different types are available [1].
 The factorial, Koshal, composite, D-optimal and Latin Hypercube designs are detailed here.

-21.2.1.
+23.2.1.
 Factorial design

-This is a l^n grid of designs and forms the basis of many other designs. l is the number of grid points in one dimension.
+This is a $l^n$ grid of designs and forms the basis of many other designs. l is the number of grid points in one dimension.
 It can be used as a basis set of experiments from which to choose a D-optimal design.
-In LS-OPT, the 3^n and 5^n designs are used by default as the basis experimental designs for first and second order D-optimal designs respectively.
+In LS-OPT, the $3^n$ and $5^n$ designs are used by default as the basis experimental designs for first and second order D-optimal designs respectively.